Must Have Boat Gadgets for Sailing and Travel 2019

 Important….
 Water-to-Go bottles cannot be used for salt water, so no filling up from the sea!
-And according to their website, you shouldn’t use them for drinking urine either, just in case you were considering it.
+Also. according to their website, you shouldn’t use them for drinking urine either, just in case you were considering it.

-Our Water-to-Go bottles are a must have boat accessory and travel companion.
+Our Water-to-Go bottles are a must have boat gadget and travel companion.
 No more plastic bottles and we save money too!
 Highly recommended and one of our best sailing gadgets.